utilitytech278/NETAssemblyInformation/README.md

 This is a fork and enhancement of the project originally hosted at [https://assemblyinformation.codeplex.com/](https://assemblyinformation.codeplex.com/) ([archive](https://web.archive.org/web/20171223025233/https://assemblyinformation.codeplex.com/) | [mirror](https://codeplexarchive.org/codeplex/project/AssemblyInformation)).

 ## Purpose
-It adds a context menu option labeled ".NET Assembly Information" that is displayed when right-clicking EXE and DLL files.
+Adds a context menu option labeled ".NET Assembly Information" that is displayed when right-clicking EXE and DLL files.
 Selecting it will display build information if the file is a .NET assembly.
 At a glance you can see things such as the .NET version used, whether it was built in release or debug, references, and more.
 See the screenshots below for a better idea of the information offered.

 ## New Features in this Fork
 1. Support for all versions of the .NET Framework (only 4.0 and below were supported before) and all versions of .NET Standard. .NET Core and .NET 5+ are still not supported, however.